LostArrows27/anime-subtitle-player/README.md

 - [x] Add ui when there's no sub
 - [x] Change ion-icon to react icon
 - [x] Add ui when there's no video
+- [x] Subtitle being "lag" when forward video at specific time